kalebwhite2/comp211-2sp23-tetrashell/README.md

 Rank is used to observe the current global leaderboard.
 For example, try `rank score 10` The aforementioned rank command will rank the top 10 quicksaves by score and print them out.
 Rank can also be specified to use lines.
 Quick rank is also implemented, so if you only type rank and a metric, such as score, it will print out the top 10 games by that metric from the leaderboard.
-If the command given is just the word rank, our pretty rank implementation will print out the 5 quicksaves above yours, if possible, your quicksave file, and then the five quicksave files below your file, if possible.

 ### Check
 Check is implemented as suggested, printing out whether the file is legitimate or not.